LadoEsquerdo/awesome-left/README.md

 - [Pride (2014)](http://www.imdb.com/title/tt3169706/) - U.K. gay activists work to help miners during their lengthy strike of the National Union of Mineworkers in the summer of 1984.
 - [Trumbo (2015)](http://www.imdb.com/title/tt3203606/) - In 1947, [Dalton Trumbo](http://www.imdb.com/name/nm0874308/) was Hollywood's top screenwriter, until he and other artists were jailed and blacklisted for their political beliefs.
 - [Marx ha Vuelto](https://www.youtube.com/playlist?list=PLis8vVfUiOWSbgFmPXRr5WDwcLWTPiV1X) - Minissérie baseada no Manifesto Comunista.
+- [BlacKkKlansman (2018)](https://www.rottentomatoes.com/m/blackkklansman) - From visionary filmmaker Spike Lee comes the incredible true story of an American hero.
+It's the early 1970s, and Ron Stallworth (John David Washington) is the first African-American detective to serve in the Colorado Springs Police Department.
+Determined to make a name for himself, Stallworth bravely sets out on a dangerous mission: infiltrate and expose the Ku Klux Klan.
+The young detective soon recruits a more seasoned colleague, Flip Zimmerman (Adam Driver), into the undercover investigation of a lifetime.
+Together, they team up to take down the extremist hate group as the organization aims to sanitize its violent rhetoric to appeal to the mainstream.
+Produced by the team behind the Academy-Award (R) winning Get Out.

 <h2 id="canais-de-noticia">Canais de Notícia</h2>